 Miami’s South Beach Ocean Drive [photo, Zickie Allgrove]

-Even if you can’t make the tour, the Welcome Center is worth taking time to browse.
+Even if you can’t make the tour, the Welcome Center is worth taking the time to browse.
 Here they stock cute retro souvenirs, local maps, and a range of interesting books such as Saving South Beach, which chronicles the battle to save these historic structures from demolition.

 A walk to the beach, Miami’s South Beach [photo, Zickie Allgrove]

 No visit to South Beach would be complete without savoring the beauty of the white sand beach itself, which fronts the Atlantic Ocean.
 Even the lifeguard stations adhere to an Art Deco aesthetic, each one a little gem of color and ingenuity.
 Go for a swim, or wear “your trousers rolled” to paraphrase T.S.
 Eliot, and simply wade up to your ankles.
 The view from shore remains one of my favorite vistas in Miami, not to mention in all the Sunshine State.

 After the walking tour, your feet may be ready for a rest.
 Fortunately, in South Beach, there’s a shuttle bus, the “SoBe Local,” which makes a loop in two directions.
 Amble over to Washington Avenue to one of the bus stops.
 At 25 cents a ride, the shuttle is definitely a terrific Miami bargain.
 By simply taking the bus for 15 to 20 minutes, you will also absorb a helpful overview of South Beach’s geography.